StrayLamb2/qLD/README.md

 	                       "input,posWmin1,posWmin2,input2,posWmin2,posWmax2"
 	                       If single input is needed, duplicate the first 3 args.
-	-sorted                (requires input list) Sorts Input List -competing             Enables competing task queue as an optimization -r2limit     <FLOAT>   the lowest r2 value to be included in the results (default 0.2) -threads     <INT>     Number of threads to run in parallel.
+	-sorted                (requires input list) Sorts Input List

+	-competing             Enables competing task queue as an optimization -r2limit     <FLOAT>   the lowest r2 value to be included in the results (default 0.2) -threads     <INT>     Number of threads to run in parallel.
 	                       Suggested to use physical core number at max.
 	                       On your system this would be 4.
+	-seed        <INT>     Sets the random seed for unphased diploid data.
     -blis                  Use the blis framework for calculations (Your System is eligible for blis)
 	-gpu                   use the gpu for calculations
 	                       (there has to be a gpu in the system)